-With an aging population and an increased specialisation in niche skills the most important corporate resource over the next 20 years will be talented, smart, sophisticated businesspeople who are technologically literate, globally astute, and operationally agile.
+With an increased demand for niche skills, the most important corporate resource over the next 20 years will be talented, versatile business people who are technologically literate, globally astute, and operationally agile.

-As a result the search for the brightest and best available talent on the market will continue to be a constant battle with the winners being the company’s with the most imaginative and candidate engaging hiring practices.
-So the first step is to be clear and communicate your company’s position in the market as an employer of choice.
+But the search for the brightest and best available talent on the market will continue to be a constant battle - the winners being those companies with the most imaginative and candidate-engaging hiring practices.

-Award winning, market leader and constantly in the press.
-These companies need high-performing competitive employees that are used to winning in both their personal and professional lives.
-Job status is very important.
+Award winning, market leaders who are constantly in the press.
+These companies need high-performing competitive employees who are used to winning in both their personal and professional lives.
+Job status is very important to these candidates.

 Examples: Apple & Facebook